-- Possession or use of tobacco or nicotine products is prohibited on school grounds. - Possession or use of any electronic cigarette, vapor cigarette or any smoking device, electronic or otherwise is prohibited on school grounds. - Possession or use of any non-tobacco smoking product, any nicotine delivery product, device or accessory is prohibited on school grounds.
+- Use of tobacco or nicotine products is prohibited on school grounds. - Use of any electronic cigarette, vapor cigarette or any smoking device, electronic or otherwise is prohibited on school grounds. - Use of any non-tobacco smoking product, any nicotine delivery product, device or accessory is prohibited on school grounds.

-Use of Office Equipment
+Office Equipment

 • Office equipment is to be used only for school-related purposes.
-Obtain initial permission from your instructor prior to using equipment (i.e. copier, fax machine, etc.).
+Obtain initial permission from your instructor prior to using equipment (i.e., copier, fax machine, etc.).